Cidara Therapeutics and Melinta Therapeutics Announce FDA Advisory Committee Recommends Approval of Rezafungin for the Treatment of Candidemia and Invasive Candidiasis

 If approved, rezafungin will be the first new drug for the treatment of candidemia and invasive candidiasis in over a decade

-SAN DIEGO and PARSIPPANY, N.J., Jan.
-25, 2023 (GLOBE NEWSWIRE) -- Cidara Therapeutics, Inc. (Nasdaq: CDTX) and Melinta Therapeutics, LLC today announced that the U.S. Food and Drug Administration (FDA) Antimicrobial Drugs Advisory Committee voted favorably 14 to 1 that Cidara, as part of its New Drug Application (NDA), provided sufficient evidence supporting a favorable benefit-risk assessment for a limited use indication for rezafungin for the treatment of candidemia and invasive candidiasis in adult patients with limited or no alternative treatment options.
+Cidara Therapeutics, Inc. CDTX and Melinta Therapeutics, LLC today announced that the U.S. Food and Drug Administration (FDA) Antimicrobial Drugs Advisory Committee voted favorably 14 to 1 that Cidara, as part of its New Drug Application (NDA), provided sufficient evidence supporting a favorable benefit-risk assessment for a limited use indication for rezafungin for the treatment of candidemia and invasive candidiasis in adult patients with limited or no alternative treatment options.

 "We are extremely pleased that the FDA's advisory committee has recommended that the FDA approve rezafungin for difficult-to-treat and often deadly candidemia and invasive candidiasis," said Jeffrey Stein, Ph.D., president and chief executive officer of Cidara.
 "This positive recommendation is a significant step towards our goal of providing a once-weekly treatment option for patients with invasive Candida infections, for which no new drugs have been approved in over a decade.
 We believe rezafungin, if approved, could provide an effective new alternative for patients battling these potentially deadly diseases.
 We want to thank the many patients and healthcare teams who have participated in the clinical studies of these deadly infections, and we look forward to working with the FDA as it completes its review of our application."